Erich von dem Bach-Zelewski: Occupied Soviet Union

-On 22 June 1941 at the launch of Operation Barbarossa, Bach-Zelewski was appointed as HSSPF for "Russsland-Mitte", chiefly in the territory of Belarus.
-From July to September 1941, he oversaw the murder of Jews in Riga and Minsk by the Einsatzgruppe B, led by Arthur Nebe, also visiting other sites of mass killings such as Bialystok, Grodno, Baranovichi, Mogilev, and Pinsk.
+On 22 June 1941 at the launch of Operation Barbarossa, Bach-Zelewski was appointed as HSSPF for "Russland-Mitte", chiefly in the territory of Belarus.
+From July to September 1941, he oversaw the murder of Jews in Riga and Minsk by the Einsatzgruppe B, led by Arthur Nebe, also visiting other sites of mass killings such as Białystok, Grodno, Baranovichi, Mogilev, and Pinsk.
 Bach-Zelewski regularly cabled to headquarters on the extermination progress; for example, the 22 August message stated: "Thus the figure in my area now exceeds the thirty thousand mark".
 At the end of 1941 the forces under Bach-Zelewski numbered 14,953 Germans, mostly officers and unteroffiziere, and 238,105 local "volunteers" (most war crime victims were murdered by local collaborators under German command).

 In February 1942, Bach-Zelewski was hospitalized in Berlin for treatment of "intestinal ailments" stemming from opium abuse, and was described as suffering from "hallucinations connected with the shooting of Jews".
-Before resuming his post in July, Bach-Zelewski petitioned Himmler for reassignment to anti-partisan warfare duty.
+Before resuming his post in July, Bach-Zelewski petitioned Heinrich Himmler for reassignment to anti-partisan warfare duty.
 He was promoted to SS-Obergruppenführer and General of Police on 9 November 1941.

 In June 1942, Reinhard Heydrich, acting Reich-Protector of Bohemia and Moravia, was assassinated in Prague.
 Hitler chose Bach-Zelewski as his replacement, but Himmler protested that he could not be spared due to the prevailing military situation.
 Hitler relented and appointed Kurt Daluege to the position.
 Through 1943, Bach-Zelewski remained in command of "anti-partisan" units on the central front, a special command created by Hitler.
 He was the only HSSPF in the occupied Soviet territories to retain genuine authority over the police after Hans-Adolf Prützmann and Friedrich Jeckeln lost theirs to the civil administration.